Bill Stewart (journalist): Impact

 The news crew smuggled the footage out of the country and sent it to New York.
 ABC, NBC, and CBS all ran it on their evening news broadcasts and repeatedly rebroadcast it in the following days.
 Millions of viewers in the United States and worldwide reacted with shock and outrage toward the Somoza regime.
 All three networks protested the killings by withdrawing their personnel from the country, with only CBS leaving a single correspondent to cover the conflict.
 President Jimmy Carter issued a statement describing the murder as "an act of barbarism that all civilized people condemn."

-Shortly after the killings, the Nicaraguan national guard reported that they had arrested Corporal Lorenzo Brenes ("Brenis" in some reports), the corporal responsible for Stewart's murder, and that he would be "brought before legal officers".
+Shortly after the killings, the Nicaraguan national guard reported that they had arrested Corporal Lorenzo Brenes ("Brenis" in some reports), who they said was the soldier responsible for Stewart's murder, and that he would be "brought before legal officers".
 Brenes had been in command of the roadblock, and he testified before a military tribunal that he had not witnessed the shootings.
 He said that Stewart's killer was a "Private González" who was killed in combat later the same day.
 Brenes testified that the private related to him that he had killed Stewart "because he tried to run away".
-The ultimate fates are not known of the Guardia soldiers responsible for the killings of Stewart and Espinoza due to the chaotic demise of Somoza's military regime.
+The ultimate fates of the Guardia soldiers responsible for the killings of Stewart and Espinoza are not known, due to the chaotic demise of the Somoza regime.
 Somoza fled Nicaragua for Miami on July 17, and the regime was overthrown on July 19, 1979, less than a month after Stewart's murder.